l4u/ErlyJuggernaut/README.md

 Juggernaut.publish(["channel1", "channel2"], ["foo", "bar"])
 ```

-For publishing from other clients, please refer to the [juggernaut page](http://github.com/maccman/juggernaut)
+For publishing from other clients, please refer to the [Juggernaut page](http://github.com/maccman/juggernaut)